Tire Buying Guides

 - The final four digits represent the week and year the tire was manufactured.
 For example, a listing that reads 1810 would represent the 18th week of 2010.

 This tire serial number allows you to easily track your tires.
-When you hear of a recall, a quick check of your vehicle's tires will tell you if you need to pay attention to necessary maintenance or replacement issues.
+When you hear of a recall, a quick tire serial number lookup and a physical inspection of the tires will tell you if you need to pay attention to necessary maintenance or replacement issues.

 Additional Information Near the Tire Serial Number